nnellans/github-workflows-guide/README.md

         multi-line
         command

+  # Option 2 - Job that calls a Template
   # https://docs.github.com/en/actions/using-workflows/reusing-workflows
-  # Job that calls a Template
   # only the following parameters are supported in such a Job
   symbolicJobName:
     name: